 Crate them during your meal times or when you go to dry your hair for example.
 This will also prevent your puppy from destroying objects whilst you’re doing other things in the house!

 Crating your pup overnight can help hugely with toilet training as your pup will be reluctant to toilet where they sleep.
 To begin with you may wish to have the crate in your bedroom or at least nearby so you can monitor how they are getting on in the night.

 Once your dog is sleeping through the night, you can begin to gradually move it to your preferred location.

 And there you are!
 You are now the proud owner of a crate trained puppy.
 To understand the benefits of a crate trained puppy, read our article on why here.

-If you're away from home a lot but don't want to crate train your dog, perhaps Tailster can help?
+If you’re away from home a lot but don’t want to go down the crate training route your dog, perhaps Tailster can help?
 We have approved carers all over the UK who can care for your dog as and when you need.
 For more information on our service, click here.